Everything you need to know about 'Moulin Rouge! The Musical' on Broadway at the Al Hirschfeld Theatre

-Hey sista, go sista, soul sista, flow sista… the doors to the Moulin Rouge are finally open on the Great White Way!
+Hey sista, go sista, soul sista, flow sista… the doors to the Moulin Rouge are finally open.
 Ever since Baz Luhrmann’s iconic 2001 film graced the silver screen, Broadway fans have been begging and pleading for a stage adaptation and they need neither beg nor plead any longer.
-Thanks to producers Global Creatures and Bill Damaschke, Moulin Rouge!
+Moulin Rouge!
 The Musical has evolved from a Broadway fanatic’s fantasy to a fantastical reality.
-Following the much publicized pre-Broadway try-out in Boston in the summer of 2018, re-opening the grand Emerson Colonial Theatre and playing an extended, sold-out engagement from July 10 through August 19, the production set its sights on New York City.
-Previews began at the Al Hirschfeld Theatre on June 28, 2019, ahead of an official opening tonight, July 25.
+Following the much publicised pre-Broadway try-out in Boston in the summer of 2018, re-opening the grand Emerson Colonial Theatre and playing an extended, sold-out engagement from July 10 through August 19, the production set its sights on New York City.
+Previews began at the Al Hirschfeld Theatre on June 28, 2019, ahead of an official opening on July 25.

-Where to begin?!
-Don’t be late for this one.
-Arrive early and soak up the atmosphere in the auditorium as creatures of the underworld prowl the stage to modern beats, long before the opening number.
-And speaking of the stage, designer Derek McLane has really outdone himself in terms of the lavish sets both inside and outside of the Moulin Rouge club, making full use of the undoubtedly, exceedingly high budget for the production.
-Justin Townsend’s dazzling lighting effects and Catherine Zuber’s exquisite costumes make this show a true feast for the senses, whilst choreographer Sonya Tayeh’s ecstatic dance numbers leave the audience breathless, let alone the talented, ample-flesh-baring ensemble.
-In terms of the music, most of the beloved numbers from the 2001 film have been preserved, but theatregoers can also look forward to new mash-ups and fitting renditions of songs from the past 18 years since the movie’s release.
-An onslaught of popular hits from the likes of Lady Gaga, P!nk, Adele, Katy Perry, Britney Spears and Sia (just to name a few) are cleverly woven into the narrative and although some song choices may raise a tongue-in-cheek chuckle from the audience at times, those cynics are clearly won over by the end of the number, judging by the tumultuous reactions.
+Musical numbers from the 2001 film have been preserved, but theatregoers can also look forward to new mash-ups and fitting renditions of songs from the past 18 years since the movie’s release.
+An onslaught of popular hits from the likes of Lady Gaga, P!nk, Adele, Katy Perry, Britney Spears and Sia are cleverly woven into the narrative and although some song choices may raise a tongue-in-cheek chuckle from the audience at times, those cynics are clearly won over by the end of the number, judging by the tumultuous reactions.
 Simply put, there has never been anything on Broadway that quite lives up to the spectacle of Moulin Rouge!
 The Musical.
-The long wait has been worth it, Children of the Revolution!

 Who would we recommend Moulin Rouge: The Musical to?

-Leave the kids at home for this one, as Moulin Rouge!
-The Musical is aiming at an 18+ demographic.
 The atmosphere inside the Al Hirschfeld Theatre is adult, sensual, classy and sexually-charged.
-Both the male and female dancers (and non-binary characters for that matter) are all scantily clad and there are scenes of a mild sexual nature to boot.
+Characters are all scantily clad and there are scenes of a mild sexual nature to boot.
 It’s the perfect choice for a date night or even a honeymoon destination and if you like your theatre extravagant, loud and pulsating with seduction, then you “can-can” trust us, when we say Moulin Rouge!
-The Musical is right up your Parisian street!
+The Musical is right up your Parisian street.

 (Photos by Matthew Murphy)